Semi Radradra

-Semi Radradra Turagasoli Waqavatu (born 13 June 1992) is a Fijian professional rugby union and rugby league footballer.
-He currently plays rugby union for the English club Bristol Bears and the Fiji national team.
-Nicknamed 'Semi Trailer', Radradra has played primarily as a wing in both codes.
+Semi Radradra Turagasoli-Waqavatu (born 13 June 1992) is a Fijian professional rugby union and former rugby league footballer.
+He plays rugby union for the French club Lyon and the Fiji national team.
+Nicknamed 'Semi Trailer', Radradra has played primarily as a winger in both codes.

 He played for Fiji in sevens (rugby union) in 2011, then began his professional career playing rugby league for the Parramatta Eels in the National Rugby League.
 He played international rugby league for Fiji and Australia.
-He is a rare dual-code double international as he has played international rugby league for 2 nations as well as playing international rugby union for Fiji.

 He changed codes from rugby league to rugby union when he transferred to French club Toulon in 2017, before moving to Bordeaux Bègles in 2018.
 He made his international debut for Fiji in 2018 and played in the 2019 Rugby World Cup.
 On 27 November 2019, it was announced he would be joining Bristol Bears ahead of the 2020/21 season.
+On 10 February 2023, Bristol Bears announced that Radradra would be leaving at the end of his three-year contract to join Lyon.